netdata/netdata/exporting/README.md

 The exporting engine has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
 You can have different update intervals and filters configured for every exporting connector instance.

 The exporting engine has its own configuration file `exporting.conf`.
-Configuration is almost similar to [backends](/backends/README.md#configuration).
+The configuration is almost similar to the deprecated [backends](/backends/README.md#configuration) system.
 The most important difference is that type of a connector should be specified in a section name before a colon and an instance name after the colon.
 Also, you can't use `host tags` anymore.
 Set your labels using the [`[host labels]`](/docs/guides/using-host-labels.md) section in `netdata.conf`.

 Since Netdata collects thousands of metrics per server per second, which would easily congest any database server when several Netdata servers are sending data to it, Netdata allows sending metrics at a lower frequency, by resampling them.